Contents: Removal procedure ↧ Installation procedure ↧

-Attention!
-Do not smoke or use open flames in areas where work is being done on the fuel system.
-When working on the fuel system, disconnect the negative battery cable, except for tests that require battery voltage.
+Caution!
+Do not smoke or use open flames in areas where work is being performed on the fuel system.
+When working on the fuel system, disconnect the negative battery cable except for those checks that require battery voltage.

 Removal procedure